elmtree-askmo/cloudcannon-app/content/learn/mathematics/how-is-the-average-rate-of-change-calculated-for-a-function.md

 _schema: default
 id: 163734
 date: 2025-01-27
-title: >-
-    How is the average rate of change calculated for a function?
+title: How is the average rate of change calculated for a function?
-article_title: >-
-    How is the average rate of change calculated for a function?
+article_title: How is the average rate of change calculated for a function?
 date_format: MMM DD, YYYY
 post_on_text: Posted on
 seo:
   title: QuickTakes | Mathematics
   page_description: >-
-    This content explains how to calculate the average rate of change of a function over a specific interval, detailing the formula, calculation steps, and providing an example for clarity.
+    This content explains how to calculate the average rate of change of a function over an interval, providing a formula, steps for calculation, and practical applications in various mathematical contexts.
   page_keywords: >-
-    average rate of change, function, calculation, formula, interval, output change, input change, evaluate function, real-world applications, function analysis
+    average rate of change, function, interval, formula, endpoints, calculation, mathematics, real-world applications, function evaluation, output change, input change
 author: QuickTakes
 question: >-
     How is the average rate of change calculated for a function?